Maceris/quick-restart/README.md

 **1.2.2**

-* Moved button to the bottom after complaints (even from the developer) of accidentally hitting restart instead of resume.
+* Moved button to the bottom after complaints (even from the developer) of accidentally hitting restart instead of resume

 **1.2.1**